IBM/ibmi-oss-docs/docs/yum/README.md

 ### Online Install Instructions (without ACS Open Source Management Tool)

-*NOTE: This requires that your IBM i have direct FTP access to the public IBM file server.
+*NOTE: This requires that your IBM i have direct FTP access to the public IBM file server from your IBM i system.
 Many companies now block FTP access.
 If that is the case, refer to steps in "Offline Install Instructions (without ACS)".*

 - Download [bootstrap.sql](https://public.dhe.ibm.com/software/ibmi/products/pase/rpms/bootstrap.sql) to your PC